 As you might imagine, grooms of the stool would often be rewarded with land and titles.

 Groom prestige reached its peak during the Tudor period.
 Henry VII’s servant, Hugh Denys, became a trusted fiscal policy advisor.
-Since then it became quite common for the groom of the stool to hold an unofficial position similar to that of treasurer.
-If you can handle shit, you can also handle a state’s finances, apparently.
+During this time, it became quite common for the groom of the stool to hold an unofficial position similar to that of treasurer.
+If you can handle feces, you can also handle a state’s finances, apparently.